Lands’ End works with key partners to help achieve our sustainability goals.

 Lands' End is a member of the Wisconsin Sustainable Business Council, an independent nonprofit that works with the Wisconsin Department of Natural Resources and the University of Wisconsin.
 The council provides support and resources to Wisconsin businesses committed to sustainability, green initiatives and corporate social responsibility.

 A top council initiative is the Green Masters Program, which is an objective, points-based recognition program for sustainability.
 Each year, the council recognizes Wisconsin's sustainability leaders and encourages continuous improvement.
-Lands' End received a 2017 Green Masters Award, representing the eighth year in a row that the company has been recognized at this level.
+Lands' End received a 2021 Green Masters Award, representing the 12th year in a row that the company has been recognized at this level.
 The Green Masters award recognizes companies that have achieved the highest sustainable status.

 The Green Masters Award criteria is based on actions in nine key sustainability areas: